What follows relates to students applying for research degrees (PhD or MA).

 The university processes your application and sends you a formal response.
 The Graduate School is responsible for approving all postgraduate applications.
 You should be aware that approval by the Graduate School is not a formality and that in some cases where a department has recommended approval, the Graduate School will be unable to support this.
 Until you receive an offer from the Recruitment and Admissions Office, you have not received a formal offer of a place.
 We will contact you directly if we as a department are unable to recommend your application for approval.

+We are unable to consider an application until all of the supporting documentation has been received.
 We aim to let you know of our decision within four to six weeks of receiving your finished application complete with all supporting documentation.

 Those also applying for Durham or AHRC NBDTP scholarships should check for relevant closing dates, which will be published on the Scholarships and Funding web page as soon as the details are available, normally in Michaelmas Term.